xStarbound/xStarbound/doc/lua/root.md

 > **`root.assetSource` is only available on xStarbound. `root.assetOrigin` is available on xStarbound, OpenStarbound and StarExtensions.**

-Returns the file path to the asset source containing the loaded version of the asset at the specified asset path, or `nil` if no asset exists at that path; passing a path containing a subpath or directives will result in a `nil` return.
+Returns the filesystem path to the asset source containing the loaded version of the asset at the specified asset path, or `nil` if no asset exists at that path; passing a path containing a subpath or directives will result in a `nil` return.

 If the loaded version of the asset was created by an asset preprocessor script, the path will be followed by `::onLoad` for an asset created by an on-load script or `::postLoad` for an asset created by a post-load script.